rwblokzijl/Msc-thesis-EuroToken/thesis.md

 ## Problems with digital money and how Bitcoin solved them

+- mention ripple and why they aren't widely adopted yet

-## Problems with Bitcoin and how TrustChain solved them
+## Problems with Bitcoin and how TrustChain is an alternative

 ## Stablecoins